Struggling with Final Settlement and PF After Resignation: How Can I Resolve This?

 thirusubbu

-Better you go to the company and explain the factors and get the relieving letter with full settlement.
+It is better for you to go to the company and explain the factors in order to obtain the relieving letter with full settlement.

 Thiru